Crasader/Runners-Laravel/docs/app/10_foldedBox.md

 @endfoldable
 ```

-The main JS of Runners will register the boy automaticaly by specific id.
+The main JS of Runners will register the boy automatically by specific id.

 <br>
 <br>